 Giving by Wire

 If you have a broker managing your investments, you can save both time and effort in making a gift of stock.
-Please contact the Director of Member Services at All Classical at 503-802-9401 for information, or have your broker call us for specific wiring instructions.
+Please contact Amy Clayton, our Major Gifts Officer at 503-802-9405 for information, or have your broker call us for specific wiring instructions.
 The stocks you contribute will be sold and the resulting money deposited to the All Classical Public Media fund you specify.

 Giving By Mail

-If you hold stock certificates you wish to contribute, contact the Membership Department first to avoid delay in processing and recognizing your gift.
+If you hold stock certificates you wish to contribute, contact Amy at 503-802-9405 first to avoid delay in processing and recognizing your gift.
 There are a number of forms which will require your signature, including a limited power of attorney, which you should then return with your stock certificates.

 To learn more about gifts of stock and alternative gift contributions, visit our stock gift information page, or call the station at 503-943-5828.
 Your call will be treated with the utmost confidence.